azliu0/_andrew.sty/README.md

 # _andrew.sty
 My general use latex style file.
 Stylistic inspiration for this design came from some combination of the notes of [Rachel Wu](https://people.csail.mit.edu/rmwu/notes.html), [Andrew Lin](http://www.mit.edu/~lindrew/notes.html), and [Evan Chen](https://web.evanchen.cc/coursework.html).
-See the MWE in this repository for a fast way to set up.
+See the MWE in this repository for a fast way to set up (compile multiple times with asymptote, LaTeX, etc. for everything to show properly if running locally).
+Examples of full-length projects compiled with ```_andrew.sty``` can be found [here](https://github.com/yellowtomato98/class-notes).

 ## features